KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/01.Tasks-Programming-Fundamentals-with-C#/14.Exercise-Associative-Arrays/README.md

 ---

 ### 📝 Task 1: Count Chars in a String
-**Problem Statement:**
+**Problem Description:**
-Create a program that counts all characters in a string, except for space (' ').
+Write a program that counts the occurrences of each character in a string, ignoring spaces.

 **Output Format:**
 `"{char} -> {occurrences}"`